 On the other hand, I don’t think “American Pie” is all that it’s cracked up to be and I firmly reject the notion that it was one of the greatest songs ever written.

 Released in late 1971, the single with the eight-plus minute opus spread over the A and B sides swiftly climbed the charts and reached #1 in early 1972.
-The song that held the top spot for three weeks prior to that was Melanie’s “Brand New Key.”
-You may think that little factoid clearly belongs in the category of WHO GIVES A SHIT, but in truth, the variables that led to the success of “Brand New Key” are the same variables that drove the sales of “American Pie.”
+The song that held the top spot for three weeks before that was Melanie’s “Brand New Key.”
+You may think that little factoid belongs in the category of WHO GIVES A SHIT, but in truth, the variables that led to the success of “Brand New Key” are the same variables that drove the sales of “American Pie.”

 Melanie’s song became a monster hit largely because listeners interpreted the song as a delightfully naughty ode to sexual intercourse.
 Here’s what Melanie had to say about it:

 ‘Brand New Key’ I wrote in about fifteen minutes one night.
 I thought it was cute; a kind of old thirties tune.
 I guess a key and a lock have always been Freudian symbols, and pretty obvious ones at that.
 There was no deep serious expression behind the song, but people read things into it.
 They made up incredible stories as to what the lyrics said and what the song meant.
 In some places, it was even banned from the radio.

 My idea about songs is that once you write them, you have very little say in their life afterward.
 It’s a lot like having a baby.
 You conceive a song, deliver it, and then give it as good a start as you can.
 After that, it’s on its own.
 People will take it any way they want to take it.